 Know Yourself: Discover Who You Are.

-Enmeshment in codependent families prevents us from developing a strong, independent sense of self. deep understanding of ourselves.
+Enmeshment in codependent families prevents us from developing a strong, independent sense of self.
 Fear and manipulation are commonly used in codependent and dysfunctional families to pressure children to conform to family norms, and they are not allowed or encouraged to explore their interests and beliefs.

 As children, we learned to suppress our feelings, opinions, needs, and interests to please others and avoid conflicts.